 6. Fill and define all the important roles

 Now is the time to fill all the critical roles of the Agile Release Train.
 These include Release train engineers, System architects, Product owners, Scrum masters, and Product Managers.
-These roles must be defined clearly so that each one of them can give their best performance as per the customer's expectations and match with the organizational goals.
-Clearly defined roles would encourage better collaboration and cooperation among the teams and they will work with a sense of mission.
+These roles must be defined clearly so that each one can give their best performance according to the customer's expectations and match the organizational goals.
+Clearly defined roles would encourage better collaboration and cooperation among the teams, and they would work with a sense of mission.

 7. Prepare and fine-tune the Product backlog

-When the launch date of ART is used as a forcing function, it makes defining of scope and vision of Program Increment (PI) urgent.
-No one would like to attend the PI planning without having a clear understanding of the mission.
-It is highly possible that opinions would vary about what the new system is expected to do and it may take a little time before the launch date to connect these points.
+When the launch date of ART is used as a forcing function, it makes defining the scope and vision of Program Increment (PI) urgent.
+No one would like to attend the PI planning without clearly understanding the mission.
+Opinions may vary about what the new system is expected to do, and it may take a little time before the launch date to connect these points.
 The scope of the PI or 'what has to be built' is mostly defined by a Product backlog.
 This Program backlog has information about upcoming features, architectural work, and Non-functional requirements (NFRs).
-These define the future behavior of the system.
+These represent the future behavior of the system.
 The vision so obtained of the future behavior of the system helps build short stories for the SAFe agile teams.

 8. Train the teams

-Organizations must train their teams well so that they can achieve maximum value in each sprint.
+Organizations must train their teams well to achieve maximum value in each sprint.
 This is one of the more important parts of ART preparation for delivering the maximum value of the highest quality on time.
-A common, baseline understanding of the SAFe framework by the teams is essential.
+A common baseline understanding of the SAFe framework by the teams is essential.
 Well-trained teams are crucial to the successful launch of Agile Release Trains.
-So, the teams must be provided with ample time and opportunities to get acquainted with the SAFe framework.
+So, the teams must have ample time and opportunities to get acquainted with the SAFe framework.

 9. Train the Product Owners and Product Managers

 The product owner and Product manager are the people who navigate the ART together.
 They have authority over the content of features and stories.
 Both of these are important roles if ART has to succeed.
-Therefore, people in these roles should be very well trained and must learn the new way of working so that they can have excellent collaboration.
-They must be clear about how best they can carry out their specific responsibilities.
-Moreover, both of these people will have most of the responsibility for creating the initial Program backlog, which is so crucial for PI planning.
-So, the importance of training the Product owner and the Product manager can't be emphasized enough.
+Therefore, people in these roles should be very well trained and must learn new working methods to collaborate effectively.
+They must be clear about how best to carry out their specific responsibilities.
+Moreover, both of these people will be responsible for creating the initial Program backlog, which is crucial for PI planning.
+So, training the Product owner and the Product manager can't be emphasized enough.

 10. Set the program calendar and launch date